-- Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
-Remove the node from the chassis and place the node on a flat, stable surface. - 2.
+- 1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface. - 2.
 Remove the screws securing the cover to the node, as illustrated above. - 3.
 Lift the cover up and off the node.